 The recorded gaze trajectories were converted to item-based scan paths.
 In other words, the temporal order of attended dots had to be reconstructed, because our analysis was intended to refer to these rather than to fixation points.
 It turned out that this could not be done automatically.
-The occurrence of additional fixations (conceivably used by the subjects to get their bearings), imprecise saccades as well as errors in measurement required human postprocessing.
+The occurrence of additional fixations (conceivably used by the participants to get their bearings), imprecise saccades as well as errors in measurement required human post-processing.
 Consequently, an assistant - who was naive as to the purpose of the study - did the allocation of fixations to dots manually, on the basis of the individual trajectories with sequentially numbered fixations superimposed on the stimuli.
-As a result of this semi-interpretative analysis, only 139 of the 240 converted paths (57.9%) turned out to be acceptable in terms of the task, i.e. they visited each dot exactly once.
-The further analyses were restricted to these acceptable paths.
+As a result of this semi-interpretative analysis, only 139 of the 240 converted paths (57.9%) were found to be consistent with the task, i.e., they visited each dot exactly once.
+The further analyses were restricted to these paths.